reimagined/resolve/docs/frontend.md

 description: This document describes approaches that you can use to implement a frontend for a reSolve application.
 ---

-This document describes approaches that you can use to implement a frontend for a reSolve application.
+This document describes techniques that you can use to implement a frontend for a reSolve application.
 The following approaches are available:

 - [HTTP API](#http-api) - An HTTP API exposed by a reSolve server.
 - [@resolve-js/client library](#resolve-jsclient-library) - A higher-level JavaScript library used to communicate with a reSolve server.